 Many school districts, however, try hard to avoid finding that a student is eligible to receive special education services.
 The district may even tell a student’s parents that receiving special education or having an IEP will harm the student by stigmatizing them.
 They may claim that an IEP will make them an outcast and harm the student’s future prospects for college.

 None of that is true.
 In fact, receiving appropriate special education services may be just the thing that your child needs to succeed in school and prepare for college or the work place.

-Our special education lawyers at the Allen Law Firm provides legal counsel and advice to protect the educational rights of children with a broad array of educational disabilities.
+Our skilled special education lawyers at the Allen Law Firm provide legal counsel and advice to protect the educational rights of children with a broad array of educational disabilities.

 This may include:

 - Asperger’s syndrome